bisrael/bitbucket-pipelines-heroku-images/README.md

 `cd` into the appropriate directory.

-Build the image and tag it (replace `dockerhubname` with your docker hub username or orgname:
+Build the image and tag it (replace `dockerhubname` with your docker hub username or orgname):

 `docker build . -t dockerhubname/${PWD##*/}`